Liesbeth Van Impe: Biography

-Next to this, she is one of the five Flemish commentators who write 'Stoemp Flamand' in the French newspaper Le Soir and she makes contributions on a regular base for Le Vif/L'Express, RTBF and RTL TVI.
-Finally she has been a guest lecturer in 'political journalism' at the Erasmus Brussels University of Applied Sciences and Arts sinds 2009 and at the Katholieke Universiteit Leuven sinds 2015.
+Next to this, she is one of the five Flemish commentators who write 'Stoemp Flamand' in the French newspaper Le Soir and she makes contributions on a regular basis for Le Vif/L'Express, RTBF and RTL TVI.
+Finally, she has been a guest lecturer in 'political journalism' at the Erasmus Brussels University of Applied Sciences and Arts sinds 2009 and at the Katholieke Universiteit Leuven sinds 2015.

 In 2020 she wrote the book Chemo day is the best day of the week (Dutch: Chemodag is de beste dag van de week).
 In this book she talks about her experiences as a Breast cancer patient.